Updated June 15, 2021

-While you may be tempted to dine out with a big group, only small groups are allowed.
-Depending on the exisiting guidelines, groups may be limited to those within the same household.
+While you may be tempted to dine out with a big group, smaller groups are encouraged.
+Check with a restaurant on group size limitations in advance before booking.

 Many hotels have implemented new processes to minimize person-to-person interactions, such as mobile check-in, contactless check-out, and pre-designated times for checking in and out.

 Hotels are going above and beyond when it comes to sanitation, including the regular disinfecting of all public spaces such as front desk counters and lobbies, elevators, door handles, public bathrooms, room keys, gym equipment, and high-touch surfaces.

 While you can still enjoy many great amenities, some hotel facilities may be off-limits or adjusted during your stay.
-It’s common for breakfast buffets to now be served as breakfast-in-bed, pool lounges available by reservation only, and fitness classes to be reduced in size and held outdoors only.
+It’s common for breakfast buffets to now be served as breakfast-in-bed, pool lounges available by reservation only, and fitness classes to be reduced in size or held outside.